Is Pain a Normal Part of Aging? A Physio's Perspective

 If so, you're certainly not alone.
 Almost one-third of adults over the age of 45 experience pain lasting longer than 24 hours.
 And it may even leave you feeling a little uneasy if it forces you to confront your physical mortality for the first time.

-Thankfully the answer is a respectful ‘no,’ even if it’s not immediately clear why.
+Is this the beginning of the end?
+Thankfully the answer is a respectful 'no,' even if it's not immediately clear why.

 Is Pain a Normal Part of the Aging Process?

 A lot of people DO notice more physical pain and dysfunction with age, most of which have no obvious cause or trigger.
-So when looking for answers it’s entirely logical to blame the ravages of time - almost by default.
+So when looking for answers, it's entirely logical to blame the ravages of time - almost by default.

 But a slight shift in perspective may bring a far more tangible explanation into focus.

-For context, it’s important to remember that in a perfect world your musculoskeletal system is designed to be pain and dysfunction-free.
-Now it certainly doesn’t feel that way for a lot of people, but that’s our inherent baseline.
+For context, it's important to remember that in a perfect world your musculoskeletal system is designed to be pain and dysfunction-free.
+Now it certainly doesn't feel that way for a lot of people, but that's our inherent baseline.
+Our tissue has this amazing ability to adapt and thrive with use and shouldn't necessarily break down over time.
+Otherwise, what's the point of having tissue that can't withstand the basic requirements of being a human?

 Take your car.
 Imagine it is made with adaptive materials rather than lifeless ones.
 What if the more you drive your car the more fuel-efficient it becomes?
+Imagine it can re-wire itself to better support the accessories you use most at the expense of those you don't.

 In short, imagine your car continually morphs to reflect and support the way you use it.
 That's what our body does.
 It just adapts in a positive (or negative) way, behind the scenes, without us having to think too hard about it.

 So if you feel like the aging process is catching up with you, ask yourself a simple question.
+As an adaptive machine, why hasn't it become really good at being used for so long?

 Yes accidents happen, but the dysfunction most attribute to age is often innocuous by comparison.
 A lot of it just... happens.

 The disconnect here often comes back to how you use your tissues.
 Expose them to ideal loading and they should, in theory, thrive indefinitely.
+Load them poorly for long enough and you'll slowly chip away at your body's ability to buffer against damage.

 Your body will still adapt of course, but in this instance it will adapt to cope, not to thrive.
 Even the sturdiest of tissues will face defeat if poorly loaded for long enough.